 Nervous Systems - Structure of nervous tissue and neuron.
 Reflex action, reflex arc and synapse definition only.
 Structure and functions of cerebrum, cerebellum, medulla oblongata and hypothalamus.

-Sensory Organs-- Structure of eye, ear, tongue and nose.
-And accommodation, car - mechanism of equilibrium, physiology of hearing, smell and taste.
+Sensory Organs-- Structure of eye, ear, tongue and nose, physiology of hearing, smell and taste.

 Endocrine system - Basic anatomy and functions of pituitary, thyroid, parathyroid, adrenals and Pancreas.